the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Proxies.md

 <u>Proxies often placed at ISP access points, processing aggregate requests from customers.</u>

 **Reverse proxy:**\
-Proxies at the edge of network, in front of web servers, doing different things.
+Proxies at the edge of network, in front of web servers, serving different needs.
   - Firewall, Content routing, Load balancing, Caching etc.
   - They typically assume the address of the web server.
 This allows us to hide the identities of origin servers.